kjhealy/kieranhealy.hugo/content/blog/visualizing-the-baby-boom.markdown

 mathjax: false
 ---

-To close out what has become [demography](https://kieranhealy.org/blog/archives/2018/04/07/us-monthly-births/) [week](https://kieranhealy.org/blog/archives/2018/04/08/animated-population-pyramids-in-r/) around here, I combined the [US monthly birth data](https://kieranhealy.org/blog/archives/2018/04/07/us-monthly-births/) with data for England and Wales (from the same ONS source [as before](https://kieranhealy.org/blog/archives/2018/04/08/animated-population-pyramids-in-r/)), so that I could look at the trends together.
+To close out what has become [demography](https://kieranhealy.org/blog/archives/2018/04/07/us-monthly-births/) [week](https://kieranhealy.org/blog/archives/2018/04/08/animated-population-pyramids-in-r/), I combined the [US monthly birth data](https://kieranhealy.org/blog/archives/2018/04/07/us-monthly-births/) with data for England and Wales (from the same ONS source [as before](https://kieranhealy.org/blog/archives/2018/04/08/animated-population-pyramids-in-r/)), so that I could look at the trends together.
 The monthly England and Wales data I have to hand runs from 1938 to 1991.
 I thought combining the monthly tiled heatmap and the LOESS decomposition would work well as a poster, so I made one.
 I think it turned out pretty well.

 {{% figure src="http://kieranhealy.org/files/misc/combined_births_components.png" alt="" caption="Visualizing the baby boom in the US, and England & Wales." %}}